 A smile that shows much gums can be subjective.
 Some would say it affects the facial aesthetics negatively, while others claim it to be attractive.

 A pleasant smile is considered a symbol of beauty and well-being in the modern society.
-A variety of factors including teeth form/position and gingival tissue levels may influence the overall smile aesthetics.In the last decade, a keen interest was focused on periodontal plastic surgery as a reliable tool to enhance esthetic.
+A variety of factors including teeth form/position and gingival tissue levels may influence the overall smile aesthetics.In the last decade, a keen interest was focused on periodontal plastic surgery as a reliable tool to enhance aesthetic.
 Now since we know the perceived value of a smile, what causes gummy smiles?

 What causes a Gummy Smile?